skullface/protest.wtf/_resources/what-to-use-at-protest.md

 ### Traffic cone
 Traffic cones can be set on top of a deployed tear gas canister.
 Pour a baking soda–water solution through top hole of the cone to help neutralize the tear gas particles.

-### Oil paint, thickened acrylic paint, holi powder
+### Oil paint, thickened acrylic paint, Gulal powder
 When thrown, these pigments can obscure shield/visor vision.
 Thicken acrylic paint with flour or cornstarch.

 ### Leaf blower